godacre/kubernetes-flask-service/README.md

 Once project files exist on Bastion host, you will need to change a couple of permissions.
 Run `chmod +x ./controller` & `chmod +x inventory/ec2.py`

 ## Areas of improvement - to-do
+### 1-
 This project does not set-up an Ingress controller for load balanced access to the K8s cluster.
-As it stands, the flask app can be accessed through `<worker_ec2_public_ip>:<k8s_service_nodeport_port>`
+As it stands, the flask app can be accessed through `<worker_ec2_public_ip>:31234`
+### 2-
+During the initial installation of dependencies and ssh'ing to new EC2 hosts, there will be a number of prompts which you will need to enter `y` OR `yes` to.
+Specifically during Ansible's first ssh to the new hosts, you will need to enter `yes` for each host.